datastax/php-driver/README.md

 ## Running tests

-The DataStax PHP Driver uses the awesome Behat and PHPUnit testing frameworks.
 For your convenience a `Vagrantfile` with configuration ready for testing is available.
-To execute tests, clone this repository, change into its root dir, and run the following:
+To execute tests, run the following:

 ```bash
 git clone https://github.com/datastax/php-driver.git